DOI-ONRR/doi-extractives-data/src/markdown/downloads/federal-revenue-by-location.md

 _Land Class_

-* _Federal_ [Federal lands](https://fas.org/sgp/crs/misc/R42346.pdf) are owned by or under the jurisdiction of the federal government, including: Public domain lands, acquired lands, military acquired lands, and [Outer Continental Shelf](https://www.boem.gov/OCS-Lands-Act-History/)
+* _Federal_ [Federal lands](https://fas.org/sgp/crs/misc/R42346.pdf) are owned by or under the jurisdiction of the federal government, including: public domain lands, acquired lands, military acquired lands, and [Outer Continental Shelf](https://www.boem.gov/OCS-Lands-Act-History/)
 * _Native American_ Includes Tribal lands held in trust by the federal government for a tribe’s use, and allotments held in trust by the federal government for individual Native American use

 _Land Category_